learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Agile.md

 This manifesto, along with its twelve supporting principles, laid the groundwork for a paradigm shift in software development philosophy.

-## Post-Manifesto Growth

-Following the establishment of the Agile Manifesto, various Agile methodologies and frameworks emerged, each providing a specific set of practices to implement Agile principles effectively.
+**Post-Manifesto Growth**: Following the establishment of the Agile Manifesto, various Agile methodologies and frameworks emerged, each providing a specific set of practices to implement Agile principles effectively.
 Notable among these are Scrum, Kanban, and Extreme Programming (XP), each offering a unique approach to Agile development.

 ## Agile Manifesto Values